School

 Teacher Training

-Bridgewater is fully committed to involvement in the training of the next generation of teachers, and has established training partnerships with three local University Education Institutes: Manchester Metropolitan University, Liverpool John Moores University and University College, Chester.
+Bridgewater is fully committed to involvement in the training of the next generation of teachers, and has established training partnerships with three local University Education Institutes: Manchester Metropolitan University, Liverpool John Moores University and Chester University.
 Trainee Teachers observe and teach lessons while on placement at Bridgewater.
 They are always closely monitored by class teachers, who retain responsibility for the quality of teaching and learning within the classroom.
 Overall the training is supervised by a number of trained and experienced school ‘mentors’.

 Parental Involvement